 The Mammal Review Project

 The Mammal Review project aims to estimate the population size of each terrestrial mammal in the UK, along with information on trends and conservation status.
 The project will report to Natural England, Natural Resources Wales and Scottish Natural Heritage, is being produced in collaboration with the Biological Records Centre and will incorporate records from 1995 to 2016.
-The project will be published in late 2017.
+The project will be published in early 2018.

 The Water Vole Displacement Project